Installation Guide

 2. That’s It!

-• Bundles MCP server (no separate installation needed)
+• Bundles self-contained MCP server and CLI (no .NET runtime or SDK needed)

 • Auto-configures GitHub Copilot